PX200 - 140W Voltage Amplifier

 The output voltage noise contains a low frequency component (0.03 Hz to 20 Hz) that is independent of the load capacitance; and a high frequency (20 Hz to 1 MHz) component that is approximately inversely proportional to the load capacitance.

 The noise is measured with an SR560 low-noise amplifier (Gain = 1000), oscilloscope, and Agilent 34461A Voltmeter.
-The low-frequency noise is plotted in the figure below.
+The low-frequency noise is plotted in Figure 4.
 The RMS value is 120 uV with a peak-to-peak voltage of 600 uV.

 The high frequency noise (20 Hz to 1 MHz) is listed in the table below versus load capacitance.
 The total RMS noise from 0.03 Hz to 1 MHz is found by summing the RMS values, that is For a load capacitance of less than 1 uF, the noise is primarily broadband thermal noise; however, for a capacitance of greater than 1 uF, the noise is primarily due to low-frequency noise.